swarthout/feathers-apollo/README.md

 ## About

 This is my first attempt at building an app with [Apollo Server](http://www.apollostack.com/).
 This project uses [Feathers](http://feathersjs.com) to provide key features in a simple and easy to use way.

 Unique aspects of this approach for building Apollo Servers:

 1. Feathers cli tool to generate boilerplate and new services

-2. JWT based auth (todo)
+2. JWT based auth

+3. Permissions via feathers hooks (user can only remove and modify own posts, etc.)

-3. No code was manually written for database services
+4. No code was manually written for database services

-4. Consistent query syntax independent of database (I could change the database from in-memory to Mongo or SQL with no change to the resolvers)
+5. Consistent query syntax independent of database (I could change the database from Mongo to SQL with no change to the resolvers)

-5. Automatic REST endpoint generation (it is nice to have REST as a fallback or for public facing APIs)
+6. Automatic REST endpoint generation (it is nice to have REST as a fallback or for public facing APIs)

-6. Express compliant (use any Express middleware without hacks)
+7. Express compliant (use any Express middleware without hacks)

-7. Automatic Socket.io integration (way to use websockets for real-time features before Apollo's solution is completed)
+8. Automatic Socket.io integration (way to use websockets for real-time features before Apollo's solution is completed)

 ## Getting Started